Skip to main content

 Fungi on a tree

-We are working with a group of dedicated experts – the Global Fungi Conservation Network (GFCN) – to complete the first ever Global Strategy for Fungal Conservation.
-This strategy will be filling the ‘missing piece’ in already ambitious plans set out around nature recovery, helping countries to meet the targets of the Kunming-Montreal Global Biodiversity Framework (GBF).
+We are working with a group of dedicated experts – the Global Fungal Conservation Network (GFCN) – to complete the first ever Global Strategy for Fungal Conservation.
+This Strategy will be filling the ‘missing piece’ in already ambitious plans set out around nature recovery, helping countries to meet the targets of the Kunming-Montreal Global Biodiversity Framework (GBF).

 Until now, there has been no dedicated strategy for fungi conservation.
-The plan is for the strategy to replicate the success of the Global Strategy for Plant Conservation (GSPC), which has successfully created a roadmap for saving the world’s plants.
+The plan is for the Strategy to replicate the success of the Global Strategy for Plant Conservation (GSPC), which created a roadmap for saving the world’s plants.

-Fungi are a frequently forgotten kingdom that underpins all life on Earth.
-Fungi play a vital role in our health, our economy, and the planet’s future.
+Fungi are a frequently forgotten kingdom that underpins all life on Earth and play a vital role in our health, our economy, and the planet’s future.
 However, they are often ignored in policies, plans, and decision‑making.
-This lack of attention at local, national, and international levels has led to poor protection of fungi, even though urgent action is needed.
+This lack of attention at local, national, and international levels has led to inadequate protection of fungi, despite urgent action needed for many species which are under threat.

 You can read the Contribution of Fungi to the Global Biodiversity Framework report, produced by the Fungal Conservation Network for CBD CoP 16 in October 2024.